Ivana Bodrožić: Biography

 Her novel Hotel Zagorje (published in 2010) was awarded the following awards: Josip and Ivan Kozarac (Charter of Success); Kočić's pen, Banja Luka – Belgrade (for outstanding achievements in contemporary literature); Cyclops – for the best screening work.
 In 2012, the German translation of the novel was published by Hanser publishing house Hanser, and in the French by Acte Sud.
 Noval was also published in Serbia, Slovenia, Czech Republic, Macedonia, Turkey and the Netherlands.
 The novel was published in English for the first time by Seven Stories Press as The Hotel Tito: A Novel in November, 2017.
 Bodrožić, together with award-winning Bosnian director Jasmila Žbanić, wrote a screenplay for the feature film.
 She also won Večernjak's "Ranko Marinković" (2nd place) for the best short story in 2011.

 In 2017, Ivana Bodrožić has signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.

+In 2025 her novel Sons, daughters was longlisted for the International Dublin Literary Award.